-Yale University's School of Forestry & Environmental Studies' Center for Industrial Ecology was established in September 1998 to provide an organizational focus for research in industrial ecology.
+Yale School of the Environment’s Center for Industrial Ecology was established in September 1998 to provide an organizational focus for research in industrial ecology.

 The Center brings together Yale staff, students, visiting scholars, and practitioners to develop new knowledge at the forefront of the field.
 Research is carried out in collaboration with other segments of the Yale community, other academic institutions, and international partners.